bradymholt/geekytidbits.com/posts/2025-09-24-sql-join-strategies-and-performance/index.md

 ## Nested Loop Join

 The Nested Loop join is the simplest and most intuitive join strategy.
 It works by iterating over each row in the outer table and for each row, it looks up matching rows in the inner table.
 If there is an index on the join column of the inner table, it can use that index to speed up the lookups.
 You can think of it like a double for-loop in programming.
 It is a good choice when the outer table is small or very selective, and/or the inner table has a good index on the join column.
-In fact, it can be the very fastest strategy when the outer table is small and there is a hash index on inner table.
+In fact, it can be the very fastest strategy when the outer table is small and there is a hash index on the inner table.
 However, if both tables are large and there are no helpful indexes, this strategy can be very slow.

 Interesting side-note: This is the ‘default’ strategy when others cannot or will not be be used in PostgreSQL.